 After the affected area is numbed, your dentist will shape down your affected tooth to its foundational core.
 The foundational core will support the dental crown once it is set in place.
 We will take detailed digital dental impressions captured by a computer to give us the data we need to design your new restoration.
 Our software coupled with our training creates a dental crown milled from the finest porcelain.

 If we are for any reason unable to provide a same-day dental crown, a temporary crown will be placed over your tooth to protect it from increased sensitivity.
-Once your porcelain crown is complete, we will secure it to your tooth using dental cement.
+Once your porcelain crown is complete, we secure it to your tooth using dental cement.
 The final product will look, feel, and function just like your natural teeth.

 The Many Uses of Dental Crowns